What are the best portable air compressors for your RV? It’s essential to maintain proper RV tire pressure for your safety and to protect your RV.

 3. Cubic Feet Per Minute (CFM)

 Knowing the CFM capacity of a portable compressor is essential.
-CFM is the measurement of the rate that a given air compressor that can deliver a specific air volume.
-CFM can vary in different temperatures, humidity levels and depending on the atmospheric pressure.
+CFM is the measurement of the rate that a given air compressor can deliver a specific air volume.
+CFM can vary in different temperatures and humidity levels, and depend on atmospheric pressure.